ansible-collections/community.mysql/CONTRIBUTING.md

 For example, if you are fixing the `mysql_user` module, its tests are in `tests/integration/targets/test_mysql_user/tasks`.

 The `main.yml` file holds test tasks and includes other test files.
-Look for a suitable one to integrate your tests or create and include a dedicated one.
+Look for a suitable test file to integrate your tests or create and include a dedicated test file.
 You can use one of the existing test files as a draft.

 When fixing a bug, write a task which reproduces the bug from the issue.